Today I am pleased to present a list of books that I think are perfect for getting your spook on! These are sure to grant you some chills and thrills!

 Cuckoo Song by Frances Hardinge

-Goodreads Summary: The first things to shift were the doll’s eyes, the beautiful grey-green glass eyes.
+Goodreads Summary: The first things to shift were the doll’s eyes, the beautiful grey-greencuckoo song glass eyes.
 Slowly they swivelled, until their gaze was resting on Triss’s face.
 Then the tiny mouth moved, opened to speak.

 ‘What are you doing here?’
 It was uttered in tones of outrage and surprise, and in a voice as cold and musical as the clinking of cups.
 ‘Who do you think you are?
 This is my family.’